 There are a few ways you can use social media to search for product and niche ideas.

-Audience insights: If you already have a business page on one or more social media platform, you may be able to use your audience data to find ecommerce business ideas.
-Understand which pages, hobbies, interests and other characteristics they have in common and brainstorm products based on those insights.
+Audience insights.
+If you already have a business page on one or more social media platforms, you may be able to use your audience data to find ecommerce business ideas.
+Understand which pages, hobbies, interests, and other characteristics they have in common, and brainstorm products based on those insights.

-Instagram isn’t just pictures of food and dogs, it is also an interesting option for inspiring product and ecommerce business ideas.
-Because it’s photo-based, it’s easy to scan through many ideas and photos quickly.
+Instagram isn’t just pictures of food and dogs—it’s also an interesting option for inspiring product and ecommerce business ideas.
+Because it’s photo based, it’s easy to scan through many ideas and photos quickly.

-The average order of value of sales coming through Pinterest is higher than any other social channel.
-This indicates that Pinterest users are browsing, shopping and buying, making it an ideal spot to research popular products and trends.
+The average order value of sales coming through Pinterest is higher than any other social channel.
+This indicates that Pinterest users are browsing, shopping, and buying, making it an ideal spot to research popular products and trends.
 Another visual platform, it’s easy to scan and find inspiration for ecommerce business ideas.
-Don’t forget to check out the popular section for what’s trending.

 Twitter trends will be helpful in finding new ecommerce business ideas.
 You’ll be able to see what’s popular in your network or a chosen location.
 You’ll find these trends on the left-hand side when you log in at twitter.com, or look for the Explore option when you’re on the mobile app.